-Appeals: A Campus Planning Committee recommendation to the president may be appealed as described in the "Campus Planning Committee" section on page 15.)
+Appeals: A Campus Planning Committee recommendation to the president may be appealed as described in the "Campus Planning Committee" section on page 23.)

-&lt;sup>5 Members of the campus community most directly affected by the proposed project typically include the project sponsor and/or department head, the project user group chair, building managers of the project building and neighboring buildings, a Campus Planning and Facilities Services representative, the Department of Public Safety transportation coordinator, an ASUO representative, project planner, and any other individual who requests information.
+5 Members of the campus community most directly affected by the proposed project typically include the project sponsor and/or department head, the project user group chair, building managers of the project building and neighboring buildings, a Campus Planning and Facilities Services representative, the Department of Public Safety transportation coordinator, an ASUO representative, project planner, and any other individual who requests information.
 Each of these representatives is responsible for notifying additional faculty, staff, and students as he or she sees fit.

-Privately Controlled On-campus Construction Projects and Off-campus Construction Projects on UO-owned Land
+Construction Projects and Off-campus Construction Projects on UO-owned Land

-The following steps shall apply to privately controlled on-campus projects administered by the University of Oregon Foundation or other non-university entities and to off-campus projects on university-owned land.
+The following steps shall apply to projects that the president designates as Track C projects, typically privately controlled on-campus projects administered by the University of Oregon Foundation or other non-university entities and off-campus projects on universityowned land.